okwok1/cmdb-bootcamp-homework/README.md

 pos - take from left side; min - take from right side

+FPKM-pos/min.txt files contain FPKM values

+Used pos-transcripts-only-final.fa and min-transcripts-only-final.fa (500 bp sections of the genome) for use in determining gc content

-ran gc.py to get gc content. have gc.dat and gc- attempted to run
+ran gc.py to get gc content. have gc.dat and gc-flat.dat attempted to run fpkm-vs-gc-pos/min.py, but could not get it to perform linear regression or form a line